We regularly run Citizenship Ceremonies.

 The Mayor of Moreland presides over citizenship ceremonies and politicians who represent Moreland, both federal and state, are also invited.

-We trust you will understand the steps we’re taking are for everyone’s benefit.
+We trust you will understand that the steps we are taking are for everyone’s benefit.

-If you require any special assistance, please contact Council on 9240 1111.
+If you require any special assistance for the ceremony, please contact us on 9240 1111.